supervaize/supervaize-doc/docs/supervaizer-controller/model_reference/model_core.md

 The server can be configured with various endpoints (A2A, ACP, admin interface) and supports encryption/decryption of parameters using RSA keys.

+Note that when the supervisor ccount is set, the A2A protocol is automatically activated to provide HEALTH CHECK endpoints.

-registration_host: Host to use for outbound connections and registration.
+public_url: full url (including scheme and port) to use for outbound connections and registration.
             This is especially important in Docker environments where the binding address (0.0.0.0) can't be used for outbound connections.
 Set to 'host.docker.internal' for Docker or the appropriate service name in container environments.
             Examples:
-            - In Docker, set to 'host.docker.internal' to reach the host machine
+            - In Docker, set to 'http://host.docker.internal' to reach the host machine
             - In Kubernetes, might be set to the service name or external DNS If not provided, falls back to using the listening host.